-Exhibit No. Description 97.1 Excess Incentive-Based Compensation Recoupment Policy of the Registrant 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 The cover page from the Company's Annual Report on Form 10-K for the year ended December 31, 2023, has been formatted in Inline XBRL
+Exhibit No. Description 21 Subsidiaries of Miller Industries, Inc. 23.1 Consent of Elliott Davis, LLC 24 Power of Attorney (see signature page) 31.1 Certification Pursuant to Rules 13a-14(a)/15d-14(a) by Chief Executive Officer 31.2 Certification Pursuant to Rule 13a-14(a)/15d-14(a) by Chief Financial Officer 32.1 Certification Pursuant to Section 1350 of Chapter 63 of Title 18 of United States Code by Chief Executive Officer $\pm$ 32.2 Certification Pursuant to Section 1350 of Chapter 63 of Title 18 of United States Code by Chief Financial Officer± 97.1 Excess Incentive-Based Compensation Recoupment Policy of the Company (incorporated by reference to Exhibit 97.1 to the Company's Form 10-K, filed with the SEC on March 6, 2024) 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 The cover page from the Company's Annual Report on Form 10-K for the year ended December 31, 2024, has been formatted in Inline XBRL

-^{} Filed herewith
+Filed herewith